simplyzee/kubernetes-101/02-deployments/README.md

 ## Let's look at it via the browser

-Because we don't have ingress set up locally, we'll have to proxy ourselves to the api via `kubectl proxy` - this will then bind us to the api server on port `8001` (or you're chosen port)
+Because we don't have ingress set up locally, we'll have to proxy ourselves to the api via `kubectl proxy` - this will then bind us to the api server on port `8001` (or you're chosen port).
+This should be the same for AWS as well.

 ``` bash
 kubectl proxy